dora-team/dora.dev/hugo/content/survey/discussion-guide/index.md

 By participating, team members will:

 * Discover potential improvements for your team just by taking the survey.
-* Shape the industry’s understanding of what defines elite performance in 2025\.
+* Shape the industry’s understanding of what defines high-performing teams in 2025.
 * Help create the benchmark you and your peers will use to drive change.

 It is best if this prework is completed immediately prior to the team meeting where you will discuss insights from the survey.